solo-io/solo-cop/workshops/gloo-mesh-demo/README.md

 kubectl --context ${MGMT} apply -f tracks/05-failover/backend-apis-virtual-destinations.yaml
 ```

-4. Update the RouteTable so the VirtualGateway will route to both frontend applications
+4. Update the RouteTable so the VirtualGateway will route to both frontend applications.
+This can be accomplished by simply routing to the frontend's VirtualDestination.

 ```yaml
 kubectl --context ${MGMT} apply -f - <<'EOF'